ufal/deepud/README.md

 There are 202 treebanks in UD 2.8.
 We must exclude the following treebanks:
-7 treebanks because they have no text (copyright issues)
+7 treebanks because they have no text (copyright issues) Check the text-less treebanks like this (do not forget to update the release number): grep -i -P '^Includes text: *no' /net/data/universal-dependencies-2.8/UD_*/README*

 UD_Arabic-NYUAD
 UD_English-ESL